ryanfb/kraken-docker/README.md

     ERROR: Unexpected bus error encountered in worker.
 This might be caused by insufficient shared memory (shm).

-This is because Docker defaults to 64MB of SHM no matter how much memory its allocated.
+This is because Docker defaults to 64MB of SHM no matter how much memory it's allocated.
 You can override this by passing e.g. `--shm-size=256M` as an argument to `docker run` before the Docker image name.

 ## CUDA